We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Is the Saatva mattress 100% organic?

-No, but Saatva incorporates eco-friendly foams that use at least 30% soy or corn oil.
+No, but Saatva incorporates what it says are eco-friendly foams that use at least 30% soy or corn oil.
 Saatva also uses recycled steel for coils and organic cotton for the mattress cover.
-The mattress is made in the USA with Certi-PUR foams and a plant-based flame retardant.
+The mattress is made in the United States with Certi-PUR foams and a plant-based flame retardant.

 What makes up the 3-inch height difference in offered models?